Rights-based approach to development: Human rights into development discourse

 Human rights came into global discourse after the United Nations passed the Universal Declaration of Human Rights in 1948.
 This was the first global recognition that all humans inherently have certain rights.
 United Nations endorsement of democracy had little to do with the UN's stance on development.
 Human rights became one of the major debates between the West and Communist states during the Cold War.
 Cold War dichotomy of right versus left defined power of the state and of the individual in aspects of society based on political affiliation.
-The end of the Cold War and the fall of the Soviet bloc left Western values and ideas, which remains one of the main ideologies of the world.
+The end of the Cold War and the fall of the Soviet bloc left Western values and ideas, which remain one of the main ideologies of the world.

 Human rights organizations such as Human Rights Watch and Amnesty International used to focus primarily on documenting human rights violations on the civil and political level.
 No longer do these organizations focus solely on human rights violations, but also on social, economic, and cultural rights.
 The evolution of human rights organizations and development organizations and the western idea that rights are asserted through responsibilities, duties, transparency, trust, and accountability have led to the development of the rights-based approach.
 In 1993 the UN held the World Conference on Human Rights in Vienna; during this conference they developed the Vienna Declaration and Programme of Action, where they linked democracy, human rights, sustainability and development.
 This made the Cold War division of Civil and Political Rights and Economic Social and Cultural rights interdependent.
 This further led to the linkage between human rights and development and enabled policy makers and developers to incorporate a rights-based approach into their policies.

 In 1997, the Secretary General to the United Nations called to mainstream human rights into all work of the United Nations.
 Then in 2003, various organizations and agencies met to develop a "Common Understanding" of a human rights-based approach, consisting of six main principles: